-The hospital's Sunshine Coast Health Institute (SCHI) will be delivered as a partnership between Sunshine Coast Hospital and Health Service and leading providers of tertiary education, skills training and research, including USC, TAFE Queensland East Coast and a medical school.
+The hospital's Sunshine Coast Health Institute (SCHI) is delivered as a partnership between Sunshine Coast Hospital and Health Service and leading providers of tertiary education, skills training and research, including USC, TAFE Queensland East Coast and a medical school.

 The SCHI is an essential element for the achievement of the vision for SCUH and will drive the development of new knowledge, through research, to contribute to national and international improvements in patient care, while educating and training the next generations of staff.

-The SCHI will feature space shared where USC and the Sunshine Coast Institute of TAFE deliver:
+The SCHI features space shared where USC and the Sunshine Coast Institute of TAFE deliver:

 - multiple training programs to up-skill existing health professionals across a wide range of disciplines